Judge promises ruling on latest Trump travel ban

 The Maryland case is one of several ongoing challenges to the travel ban.
 The Supreme Court last week vacated a higher-court ruling in the case, saying the revised policy overtook the previous legal arguments.

 Another case out of Hawaii, which also challenged the refugee restrictions in Mr. Trump’s executive order, remains live before the justices, though that too is likely to see action soon.

-The 120-pause the executive order placed on refugee admissions is set to expire by the end of this month.
+The 120-day pause the executive order placed on refugee admissions is set to expire by the end of this month.